webprogramming260/webprogramming/profile/webServices/frontendTesting/frontendTesting.md

 Playwright will run any test found in the testing directory as defined by the `testDir` property in the `playwright.config.ts` file.
 You chose `tests` to be the testing directory during the installation.
 Playwright follows the common convention of including `.spec.` in test names.
 You can also use `.test.` if you want to be consistent with your Jest tests.

-After review the provided tests, replace the tests found in `tests/example.spec.ts` with the following:
+After reviewing the provided tests, replace the tests found in `tests/example.spec.ts` with the following:

 ```js
 import { test, expect } from '@playwright/test';